geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Griev'd such a charge should thus their course delay, While Alfred snatch'd the gauntlet from the ground, 760 And rode in haste the listed circle round,
-" Come on," he cried ; " 'tis false ! my sword shall shame " Thy recreant heart, and vindicate my fame."
+" Come on," he cried; " 'tis false ! my sword shall shame " Thy recreant heart, and vindicate my fame."

 The signal given, they ran, but stood the stroke,
-And in their hands the faithless lances broke ;
+And in their hands the faithless lances broke;
-They seize their swords, but ward the blows so well, That guiltless yet is either gleaming steel ;
+They seize their swords, but ward the blows so well, That guiltless yet is either gleaming steel;
 At length the Dolphin knight directs a blow
-Which pierc'd the steed, but miss'd his wary foe :
+Which pierc'd the steed, but miss'd his wary foe:
 It fell, though slight the wound! — The warrior stands 770 Recover'd, and on foot the fight demands.
 While struggling on the ground, the horse betray'd
-The fatal poison of the envenom'd blade ;
+The fatal poison of the envenom'd blade;
 The knights alone pursu'd the fight, nor heed
 The clamorous circle, or expiring steed.